Yashbansal411/T-shirt_selling/README.txt

    17.3 as these are also apps we need to add it into settings file 'installed_apps' 17.4 add url of api
    17.5 inside api create views.py and write it from scratch 17.6 create home() in views and add it in url

+18 Setting up category model and admin
+   18.1